vlavorini/kneefinder/README.md

 ![clustering_data](https://raw.githubusercontent.com/vlavorini/kneefinder/main/imgs/knee.png?raw=true "Knee searching method")

+You can find more examples in the directory notebooks.

 ## Methodology
 KneeFinder define as knee the point which has the maximum distance from a line passing between the first and last point.